Introducing tumor necrosis factor as a prominent player in celiac disease and type 1 diabetes mellitus

-Aim: This study was aimed to screen the common genes between celiac disease (CD) and type 1 diabetes mellitus to find critical ones.
+Aim: This study aimed to screen the common genes between celiac disease (CD) and type 1 diabetes mellitus to find critical ones.

 Conclusion: The result of this study indicated that TNF is key mediator of immune reactions in celiac disease and type 1 diabetes mellitus.